liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/02-lcs-preconfiguration.markdown

 +$$$

-**Note:** You must use LCS for activation of containerized instances, cloud deployments, and instances that use Liferay Analytics Cloud and/or elastic subscriptions.
+**Note:** You must use LCS for activation of Elastic subscriptions.
 Otherwise, you don't have to use LCS for activation.
 You can instead request an XML activation key from Liferay Support.

 $$$